jeremy-shannon/jeremy-shannon.github.io/_posts/2017-03-10-FBF-Uncle-Claude.md

 Yuck!
 That reconstructed signal is *not* like the original.
 The reson I wasn't seeing this effect on the scope until I zoomed far out is because it sampled at a much higer rate than the test station.
 Incidentally, this is the exact phenomenon that makes wheels or helicopter rotors seem to spin slowly, or backwards, or [not at all](https://www.youtube.com/watch?v=R-IVw8OKjvQ) in video.

-I changed the sample width to two seconds (a sampling rate of 512 Hz) and see how much more faithfully it captures the signal (in yellow, this time):
+I changed the sample width to two seconds (a sampling rate of 512 Hz).
+See how much more faithfully it captures the signal (in yellow, this time)?

 ![Alt Text][im02]